 Credit cards may not be for everyone, but avoiding credit cards out of fear isn’t necessarily a winning strategy for Millennials, either.

 No matter what your approach to building credit (even if you have no credit history, or think you don’t have one), it’s still very important to pay attention to your credit reports and scores.
 Pulling your credit reports is a good way to find any mistakes or issues that you need to address, and always, the sooner the better.
 Your credit scores are also an excellent barometer to what’s going on in your credit reports, too, so if you see a problem with your credit scores, look to your reports.
-Consumers are entitled to their free credit report every year through AnnualCreditReport.com, and Credit.com lets you see two of your credit scores for free, updated monthly.
+Consumers are entitled to their free credit report every year through AnnualCreditReport.com, and Credit.com lets you see two of your credit scores for free, updated every 14 days.

 More on Credit Cards: